oracle/opengrok/README.txt

   - The file 'body_include' can be created under DATA_ROOT.
     The contents of this file will be inserted above the footer of the web application's "Home" page.
+  - The file 'error_forbidden_include' can be created under DATA_ROOT.
+    The contents of this file will be displayed as the error page when the user is forbidden to see a particular project with HTTP 403 code.

 5.4.3 - Path Descriptions (optional)